schu4276/3601-lab2_client-server/LABTASKS.md

 system with nifty powers to aid in Agile estimating, planning, tracking, and development.
-The next two sections describe the software development tasks you need to complete for this lab, which fall into two main groups:
-* Augmenting the server API with new functionality
+The next two sections describe the software development tasks you need to complete for this lab, which all take the form of augmenting the server API with new functionality.
-* Augmenting the client to allow the user to access that new functionality.

 ### Setting up the project ZenHub board